-If a business is embarking on digital transformation or is ready to update existing technology to address new standards, it can be a challenge if they don’t have a chief information officer (CIO) to lead those projects.
+If a business is embarking on digital transformation or is ready to update existing technology to address new standards, it can be challenging if they don’t have a chief information officer (CIO) to lead those projects.
 The CIO role is responsible for working with and setting priorities for the IT department, managing the business’ IT systems, keeping the IT environment secure, and planning and budgeting for tech upgrades.
-CIOs also work with the rest of the C-suite to determine how technology can help reach business goals from greater productivity and higher product quality to improving customer experiences and employee satisfaction.
+CIOs also work with the rest of the C-suite to determine how technology can help reach business goals, from greater productivity and higher product quality to improving customer experiences and employee satisfaction.

 Your MSP business can give your clients the knowledge and expertise of a CIO — without the cost of a full-time executive’s salary — by providing virtual CIO services.
 Your virtual CIO services can include consulting that helps your clients set the right course for future tech projects and expertly manage their day-to-day IT needs.

-Although you won’t be on-site with your clients every day, you need to develop a deep understanding of their businesses, the objectives they want to meet with technology implementations, and challenges that arise.
+Although you won’t be on-site with your clients every day, you need to develop a deep understanding of their businesses, the objectives they want to meet with technology implementations, and the challenges that arise.
 Incorporate these best practices into your virtual CIO offering to deliver comprehensive services and build a strong relationship with your clients.

 Begin by Fact-Finding

 Before you can help your clients reach their goals, you need to understand their starting points.
 Conduct an assessment of the business’ IT environment, inventorying and evaluating infrastructure, endpoints, and business applications and how they are currently used.
 You must also determine whether internal resources or a third-party provider supports IT.